 Nathaniel Otley

-Nathaniel Otley is a composer, violinist and conductor from Ōtepoti Dunedin.
+Nathaniel Otley is a composer, violinist and conductor from Ōtepoti, Aotearoa (Dunedin, New Zealand) currently based in New York.
 His work investigates avenues for ecological thinking in compositional practice, using ideas of vulnerable engagement and instrumental affordance to explore dynamic, constantly evolving textures and timbres.
-His compositions have been performed and workshopped in New Zealand, Australia, France, Japan and the United States.
-He was the 2023 New Zealand National Youth Orchestra Composer in Residence and has several upcoming new works for Australia’s ELISION ensemble and France’s Semblance Ensemble.
-Nathaniel has undertaken studies at both Otago and Sydney universities with composition teachers including Liza Lim, Anthony Ritchie, Ben Carey, and Peter Adams.
+These working methods necessitate close collaborative relationships with performers, which Nathaniel has developed with ensembles including ELISION (Australia) and Semblance (France).
+In 2024, Nathaniel’s work the convergence of oceans won the SOUNZ contemporary award, Aotearoa New Zealand’s premiere award for music composition.
+Currently a PhD Student at the CUNY Graduate Center Nathaniel has previously undertaken studies at both Otago and Sydney universities with composition teachers including Liza Lim, Anthony Ritchie, Ben Carey, and Peter Adams.

-A selection of recent pieces can be found below.
-For all other works please see the works page on this website.
+Videos of some pieces can be found below.
+For all other works please see the works and listen pages on this website.

 “the convergence of oceans” (2022) for orchestra.
 Performed by the 2023 New Zealand National Youth Orchestra conducted by Giancarlo Guerrero.
 This work has recently been announced as the winner of the 2024 SOUNZ Contemporary Award.